Affluent splash out on pricey Birkin bags but clouds loom

 By Mimosa Spencer and Dominique Vidalon

-PARIS, Oct 20 (Reuters) - Brushing off higher prices, affluent spenders continue to splash out on luxuries including $10,000 handbags and premium drinks, updates from Birkin bag maker Hermes and spirits company Pernod Ricard showed on Thursday.
+PARIS, Oct 20 (Reuters) - Brushing off higher prices, affluent spenders are continuing to splash out on luxuries including $10,000 handbags, high-end perfumes and premium drinks, trading updates from Birkin bag maker Hermes, Gucci-owner Kering, cosmetics giant L'Oreal and spirits company Pernod Ricard showed on Thursday.

-Yet with prices set to rise further, analysts were asking how long the boom can last before even the wealthy decide they must tighten their belts.
+Yet with prices set to rise further, analysts are asking how long the boom can last before even the wealthy decide they must tighten their belts.

 Analysts were looking closely for signs that the post-pandemic spending boom could ease after months of robust appetite from shoppers drawing on pandemic savings to treat themselves to designer labels and champagne.

+"It's an industry that has experience of situations of uncertainty, but we have a lot of ammunition ... no matter what factors might weigh in the near- and medium-term, perspectives in the long-term remain solid," said Kering finance chief Jean-Marc Duplaix.

+Duplaix said that while business with high U.S. spenders was strong, some cheaper products liked by so-called "aspirational" consumers were doing less well.

-Some expect the industry's rapid sales growth to begin to slow in the fourth quarter or starting next year, with the strongest labels expected to grab market share as consumers flock to best-known names.
+Some analysts expect the industry's sales growth to begin to slow in the fourth quarter or starting next year, with the strongest labels likely to grab market share as consumers flock to best-known names.

-The fourth quarter will likely start to show a deceleration with "very different performance from different brands," said Flavio Cereda, an analyst at Jefferies, predicting stronger labels like Chanel, Hermes, Louis Vuitton and Dior, as well as some smaller brands like Moncler MONC.MI will accelerate market share gains.
+Flavio Cereda, an analyst at Jefferies, predicted stronger labels like Chanel, Hermes, Louis Vuitton and Dior, as well as some smaller brands like Moncler MONC.MI, will accelerate market share gains in the final part of the year.

-Cereda expects “no big bounce” in business in China next year citing signals from the Communist Party Congress that authorities plan to maintain COVID curbs, and in Europe, predicts the “likely disappearance of the marginal buyer”, or someone who is not a regular or core luxury consumer.
+"All told, this higher end of the market is far more attractive than other consumer discretionary companies in the current climate," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown, referring in particular to Hermes.

+"Higher net worth consumers are far less likely to be impacted by difficult economic conditions."

 Jefferies forecasts 13% sales growth for the industry this year and 7% next year.